SaratogaLibrary/LibCal-Events-Local-Database/examples/json-providers/README.md

   - A comma delimited list of either category IDs (the ID as provided via LibCal's administrative interface), or the name of the category (it must match fairly closely)
     Example: `?categories=summer+reading,book+group,cooking` or `?categories=2376,89165,114`

+- Images

+  > Limit the returned results to only those that have an associated image

+  - Provide this parameter (with or without any value at all) and it will prevent events that do not have an associated image from being returned
+    Example: `?images` or `?images=1` or `?images=false`

 - All

   > Return events from both public *and private* calendars